 The goals of testing are to determine the cause of jaundice and to evaluate the severity of the underlying condition.
-Initial testing, usually a physical exam conducted by the health care provider, is generally focused on the liver.
-Specific additional tests, such as viral hepatitis testing and/or testing to evaluate increased red blood cell destruction, may be ordered along with or following the initial tests based on the clinical findings and the doctor's suspicions of the cause of the jaundice.
+Initial testing, usually a physical exam conducted by a healthcare practitioner, is generally focused on the liver.
+Specific additional tests, such as viral hepatitis testing and/or testing to evaluate increased red blood cell destruction, may be ordered along with or following the initial tests based on the clinical findings and the healthcare practitioner's suspicions of the cause of the jaundice.

 Some tests are used to detect liver damage and evaluate liver function and may include:

 - Prothrombin time (PT): the liver produces proteins involved in the clotting (coagulation) of blood; the PT measures clotting function and, if abnormal, may indicate liver damage.